Jaganpro/BashSetup/Vim Tutorial.md

 Once we are in the document, we can start editing the files.
 There are multiple ways to edit files.
 But here are the common attributes

 	`i` - Enter the Insert mode at Cursor
-	`I` - Entet the Insert mode at the first non-blank character `x` - Delete the current Character
+	`I` - Enter the Insert mode at the first non-blank character `x` - Delete the current Character
 	`X` - Delete the one on the left
 	`s` - Substitute Character under cursor.